molecula/documentation/cloud/cloud-databases/_posts/2022-11-14-cloud-db-delete.md

 title: How do I delete a database in FeatureBase Cloud?
 ---

-There are a number of reasons you may decide to delete a database, including:
-* FeatureBase Cloud trial limitations
+Learn how to delete a FeatureBase Cloud database.

 ## Warnings